Best Griddle of 2021

 The astute reader might look at this and say: "Hey, wait a minute.
 Those all different size models."
-And, to them I'd say: "you're right but it doesn't matter."
+And, to them, we'd say: "you're right, but it doesn't matter."
 We just want to assess the consistency of the heat across the surface regardless of size.
-To do this we use the infrared thermometer to take temperature readings at 5 points on the grill surface — all 4 corners and the center.
+To do this, we use an infrared thermometer to take temperature readings at 5 points on the grill surface — all 4 corners and the center.
 We then assess the consistency of the temperature by calculating the standard deviation.
-To put this into context, the All-Clad had a standard deviation of 12º F where as a low performer like the Nordic Ware has a standard deviation of 50º F. Finally, we look at whether there are any significant hot or cold spots.
-With this data we rate each model.
+To put this into context, the All-Clad had a standard deviation of 12º F, whereas a low performer like the Nordic Ware has a standard deviation of 50º F. Finally, we look at whether there are any significant hot or cold spots.
+With this data, we rate each model.

-The main criticism falling on the above mentioned models is that they hold on to a film of egg when the scramble is poured onto the grill surface.
+The main criticism falling on the models mentioned above is that they hold on to a film of egg when the scramble is poured onto the grill surface.
 This film hardens and then releases to be incorporated into the eggs adding a subtle but notable crunchy texture that conflicts with the moist, fluffy texture that is characteristic of a good scrambled egg.

-Other models that did well in this evaluation are the Presto Tilt 'n Drain (for reasons made obvious by its name), and the Lodge Pre-Seasoned Reversible.
-It is worth pointing out that most of the models did reasonably well in this evaluation with the exception of the Lodge Preseasoned Griddle.
+Other models that did well in this evaluation are the Presto Tilt 'n Drain (for reasons made obvious by its name) and the Lodge Pre-Seasoned Reversible.
+It is worth noting that most of the models did reasonably well in this evaluation, the only exception being the Lodge Preseasoned Griddle.

-For the pancake evaluation we repeatedly packed the grills full of these delicious morsels to assess the non-stick properties.
-We wanted to know if the cooking surface became more sticky after a couple rounds and to see how evenly they cooked and if any residue remained when they were removed.
+For the pancake evaluation, we repeatedly packed the grills full of these delicious morsels to assess the non-stick properties.
+We wanted to know if the cooking surface became stickier after a couple of rounds, how evenly they cooked, and if any residue remained when the cakes were removed.

-Two models stood out in this evaluation, the All-Clad and the Presto Tilt 'n Drain.
+Two products stood out in this evaluation, the All-Clad and the Presto Tilt 'n Drain.
 These models have very smooth non-stick surfaces that released the cakes well from the first round to the last.
-Moreover, they both cooked the batter consistently with the tell-tale bubbles bursting evenly across the batter and clearly indicating the time to flip.
+Moreover, they both cooked the batter consistently, with the tell-tale bubbles bursting evenly across the batter and clearly indicating the time to flip.

 This review has covered all the common uses of griddles while analyzing key properties such as grease management and heat distribution as well as the non-stick surface.
 We made many batches of pancakes, dozens of eggs — both scrambled and fried — and pounds of bacon.
 The above review organizes the performance of each model in such a fashion as to allow direct comparison so that you can easily pick the best model to suit your needs.
-So, here's to golden-brown bacon and perfect fried eggs.
-Bon Appétit.
+So, here's to golden-brown bacon, perfect fried eggs, and belly slapping satisfaction.

 — Nick Miley and Michelle Powell